(benz FET a meen)

 Use: Labeled Indications

-Hypersensitivity or idiosyncrasy to benzphetamine or other sympathomimetic amines; advanced arteriosclerosis, symptomatic cardiovascular disease, moderate-to-severe hypertension; hyperthyroidism; glaucoma; agitated states, history of drug abuse; during or within 14 days following MAO inhibitor therapy, concurrent use with other CNS stimulants; women who are or may become pregnant
+Hypersensitivity or idiosyncrasy to benzphetamine, other sympathomimetic amines, or any component of the formulation; advanced arteriosclerosis, symptomatic cardiovascular disease, moderate-to-severe hypertension; hyperthyroidism; glaucoma; agitated states, history of drug abuse; during or within 14 days following MAO inhibitor therapy, concurrent use with other CNS stimulants; women who are or may become pregnant

-Obesity (short-term adjunct): Children ≥12 years: Refer to adult dosing.
+Obesity (short-term): Children ≥12 years and Adolescents: Refer to adult dosing.

 Dosing: Renal Impairment